MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-accounts.md

         <br><br>
         9. The *data exchange definition* maps the information in the file to the fields in [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Set Up Data Exchange](across-set-up-data-exchange.md)
         <br><br>
-        10. The payments are exported from the receipt journal and imported into the bank account
+        10. The payments are exported from the payment journal and imported into the bank account
     :::column-end:::
     :::column:::
         ![Illustration of payments from bank accounts that are sent to the bank.](media/Set-Up-Bank-Accounts/payments-in-and-out-2.png)